 If you believe you are being bullied, harassed or discriminated against at work you should contact a trade union.

 You have the right not to be discriminated against because of your race, gender, nationality, religion or belief, sexual orientation, pregnancy, maternity, age, or disability (known as the ‘protected characteristics’).
+You should also speak to a union if you believe you are being discriminated against because of your immigration status.

 If you are disabled, you are entitled to extra support.
 An employer has a duty to make ‘reasonable adjustments’ to things like premises, equipment and working hours so that you are not put at a disadvantage when compared to non-disabled workers.
 This duty only applies if the employer knows you are disabled.